Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Concluding Remarks

-In digital signal processing and many distributed or federated machine learning problems, data quantization is an indispensable process.
-On the other hand, many modern datasets exhibit heavy tail behaviour, and the past decade has witnessed an increasing interest in statistic method robust to heavy-tailedness.
-In this work we study the quantization of heavy-tailed data.
-The proposed scheme is to truncate the heavy-tailed data prior to a uniform quantizer with random dither well suited to the problem.
-Applying our quantization scheme to covariance estimation, compressed sensing, and matrix completion, we have proposed (near) optimal estimators from quantized data.
-Indeed, the quantization only affects the multiplicative factor of theoretical error bounds, which we also confirmed via numerical simulations.
-We believe that our approach can be applied to more statistical estimation problems with heavy-tailed data that need to be quantized.

-We also presented more developments for quantized compressed sensing in two respects.
+In digital signal processing and many distributed machine learning systems, data quantization is an indispensable process.
+On the other hand, many modern datasets exhibit heavy-tailedness, and the past decade has witnessed an increasing interest in statistical estimation methods robust to heavy-tailed data.
+In this work we try to bridge these two developments by studying quantization of heavy-tailed data.
+We propose to truncate the heavy-tailed data prior to a uniform quantizer with random dither well suited to the problem at hand.
+Applying our quantization scheme to covariance matrix estimation, compressed sensing, and matrix completion, we have proposed (near) optimal estimators based on quantized data, and they are computationally feasible.
+These results suggest a unified conclusion that the dithered quantization does not affect the key scaling law in the error rate but only slightly worsens the multiplicative factor, which was complemented by numerical simulations.
+Further, from two respects, we presented additional developments for quantized compressed sensing.
 Firstly, we study a novel setting that involves covariate quantization.
-Following the strategy of regularized M-estimator, the key is the covariance estimation from quantized data.
-Still, the resulting recovery program is non-convex, but we proved that all local minimizers enjoy near minimax rate.
+Because our quantized covariance matrix estimator is not positive semi-definite, the proposed recovery program is non-convex, but we proved that all local minimizers enjoy near minimax rate.
 At a higher level, this development extends a line of works on non-convex M-estimator \cite{loh2011high,loh2013regularized,loh2017statistical} to accommodate heavy-tailed covariate, see the deterministic framework Proposition \ref{framework}.
 As application, we derive results for (dithered) 1-bit compressed sensing as byproducts.
-Secondly, we established uniform recovery guarantee by more in-depth concentration inequality and covering argument.
-Notably, with a single realization of $(\bm{x}_k,\epsilon_k,\tau_k)$, all sparse signals within an $\ell_2$ ball can be uniformly recovered from the quantized data.
+Secondly, we established a near minimax uniform recovery guarantee for QCS under heavy-tailed noise, which states that all sparse signals within an $\ell_2$-ball can be uniformly recovered up to near optimal $\ell_2$-norm error, using a single realization of the measurement ensemble.
+We believe the developments presented in this work will prove useful in many other estimation problems, for instance, the triangular dither and the quantization scheme apply to multi-task learning, as shown by subsequent works \cite{chen2023quantized,li2023two}.

 \begin{appendix}